p-ranav/tabulate/README.md

   <img src="img/word_wrapping.png"/>
 </p>

 NOTE: Both columns in the above table are left-aligned by default.
-This can, however, be easily changed.
+This, however, can be easily changed.

 ## Font Alignment